neil-edelman/utf-8/readme.md

 I concatenated all 65 versions of the Bible in different languages.
 I would have been interested to see what word count the `swift` programme gave, but it spectacularly balked.
 The expanded regex only merges a few thousandth's of words together in this source.
 The `re2c` and `wc` have similar run-times.

 The `re2c` strategy of breaking a code-point up into bytes causes a huge amount of state fragmentation.
 On the other hand, I think of `binary` as being `O(log n)`, but with a fixed and small `n`, I was curious to see whether taking in whole code-points and doing a binary search would be that much slower.
 It's about twice as slow, in this case.
-I didn't do any obvious optimizations, but it's quite clear that `re2c` is going to be hard to beat.
+I optimized this by skipping the nul-check on non-words and having two tables, but it didn't make much difference, so I took that complication out.

 ![Executable file size.](filesizes.svg)